mbradle/wnutils/doc/source/animate_tutorial.rst

 animate them using `matplotlib <https://matplotlib.org>`_.
 We have found, however, that it is convenient to have a handful of movie methods in the `wnutils` API.
 This tutorial demonstrates how to use these methods.
-Interested users may, if desired, build their own movie routines based on the source code of the `wnutils` routines.
+Interested users can, if desired, build their own movie routines based on the source code of the `wnutils` routines.

 Animation writers